nousath/ecommerce/README.md

 - React-Native
 - Redux
 #### Backend
-- NodeJS on AWS Lambda
+- NodeJS over AWS Lambda
 - MongoDB Atlas

 > All comments or contribute are welcome!